PokemonAutomation/ComputerControl/Wiki/Programs/PokemonBDSP/ShinyHuntShaymin-Overworld.md

 These are advanced settings.
 You shouldn't need to touch these unless something isn't working and you're trying to debug it yourself.

-### Exit Battle Timeout:

-After running, wait this long to return to the overworld.
-The program will resume before this time if it detects that that the battle has ended.

 <hr>